 |desire for activity (necessary to sustain work)||compulsive overwork|

 |desire for a sense of well-being (necessary to help us curtail emotional excesses)||desire for drug-induced highs, leading to substance abuse|

-All these would exist even if all five senses were shut off and all memory of the world were erased.
-But the following can exist only if the senses are turned on.
+These bodily desires would exist even if all sensory input from the outside world were shut off and all memory of past input were erased.
+But the following desires of the soul come into play only if the senses are operating.
 Being soulish in origin, each is associated with an emotional state.

 |Desires of the soul||Lusts of the eyes|